ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Made the tab switching logic in a snap, now working on the add task logic.
 Taking notes from my library project

+### Day 58: August 18, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Short day.
+Made a functioning form that runs through a constructor to make a task, debating now how I want to store each task.